Oracle Report Page Headers Footers - Exercise

 Exercise Scoring

 This exercise is worth a total of 30 points.
-Once you have completed your answer you will submit your answer.
+When you finish, submit your SQL*Plus script in the text box.

 Background Overview